Education is a Service

 Education has remained a relatively stagnant industry in terms of fundamental changes in the model.
 The advent of mobile apps and other Web 2.0 platforms have begun exerting changes on how teaching is delivered, how learning resources can be accessed, and where educational assistance can be found.

 Classes are now off-campus, quite literally.
 According to data by the Pew Internet and American Life Project, nearly 23-percent of college graduates reported taking a class online.
 For graduates in the past decade, the number is even higher; 46-percent report having taken an online class.
 But more importantly, nearly 39% state that the quality of education delivered over the Internet is equivalent to taking a course in the classroom.

 Physical textbooks are a dying legacy of college education.
 62-percent of college presidents predicted that within the next decade 50-percent of textbooks used by undergraduates will be digital.
 Reading and studying on the go has never been easier; smartphones, tablets, and notebook computers all enable students to access and annotate their readings on the fly.

 As more students access educational resources on mobile devices, the more flexible these resources must become.
-Several education-as-a-service companies are already responding to the need of education resources on the move.
+Several education-as-a-service companies are already responding to the need for educational resources on the move.
 BenchPrep, 2U, Voxy, and Goalbook all offer the same web-based education tools, but with the added benefit of mobile apps.

-The development of mobile apps in the education space allows students to seamlessly shift their work from platform to platform, and device to device.
+Mobile app development in the education space allows students to seamlessly shift their work from platform to platform, and device to device.
 The ability to access educational lessons and resources from nearly any location unlocks the potential for high-level learning that is not tied to location; an educational experience that is decentralized and less bureaucratic.